 Coaches or Team Managers will attend all club supported meets.
 They will ensure the swimmers are at the right place at the right time and will be with swimmers in between warm ups and their events.

-If for any reason, you decide to leave poolside you MUST inform the Coach or Team Manager.
+If for any reason, you decide to leave poolside for any reason you MUST inform the Coach or Team Manager so they know where you are at all times. .

 Warm‐ups are strictly organised and swimmers must follow the instructions from the Chirk Dragons coaches and meet officials.